 When you hire an editor, whether you are self-publishing or publishing traditionally, that person will want your document formatted in a specific way.
 Preparing your manuscript for an editor is a great way to show you are serious about publication.

 Most editors like manuscripts consistently formatted.
 Since most editors use the track changes feature in Word for editing, this makes the editing process easier and faster.

-- This allows the editor to use the track changes feature to delete, insert, and ask questions directly in the document.
+- This allows the editor to use the track changes feature (or suggesting feature in Google Docs) to delete, insert, and ask questions directly in the document.

-- Black font only, not dark blue, not regular blue, not purple, etc.
+- Not dark blue, not regular blue, not purple, etc.

 - Typically, do not indent the first paragraph of the chapter, but do indent all subsequent paragraphs in the chapter.

 - Use a simple symbol such as *** to indicate the passage of time, change in location, or scene break.

 - Chapter headings should be centered.

 - They can be numbered only, or you can title the chapters.
 Don’t add bold, formatting, no extra spaces, etc.

 - Add a header and footer: title on right header, author name on left header, page numbers on footer.